tscizzle/Blokus/README.md

 //    {success: true, positions: [{row: 3, col: 6}, ...]}
 // where 'positions' is a list of cells the placed piece now occupies

-// pass {probe: true} to the placement argument to check validity of the move without actually performing it
+// add {probe: true} to the placement argument to check validity of a move without actually performing it

 myBlokus.place({
   player: 1,